-Domestic container volume, which accounts for approximately 20% of total NWSA volume, is expected to decrease 3% this year due to elimination of Horizon Line's service to Hawaii, sold to the Pasha Group, and a weak Alaska market.
-Alaska volumes are projected to be down in 2017 due to falling state revenues from low oil prices, a decrease in construction spending, and an anticipated U.S. Army reduction of workforce.
-Volume projections for Hawaii are supported by nominal economic growth forecasted for the state (based on tourism) and favorable economic conditions in the U.S. and Japan that support travel and tourism.
+Domestic container volume, which accounts for approximately 20 percent of total NWSA volume, is expected to decrease 8 percent this year and 6 percent next year, primarily due to the weak Alaska market.
+Alaska volumes are projected to be down in 2018 due to falling state revenues from low oil prices, a decrease in construction spending, and a decrease in consumer spending.
+Volume projections for Hawaii are supported by economic growth forecasted for the state (based on tourism), assuming the U.S. economy stays strong.
+Larger vessels are also expected to cascade into the Pacific Northwest trade route from routes calling southern California.